-We currently have six directors serving on our Board and one vacancy.
-The Fourth Amended and Restated Certificate of Incorporation of the Company (our "Certificate of Incorporation") provides that any additional directorships resulting from an increase in the number of directors, or the vacancy that currently exists on the Board, may be filled by a majority of the directors then in office.
+We currently have six directors serving on our Board, each of whom has a term that expires at the Annual Meeting, and one vacancy.
+Our Fourth Amended and Restated Certificate of Incorporation (our "Certificate of Incorporation") provides that any additional directorships resulting from an increase in the number of directors, or the vacancy that currently exists on the Board, may be filled by a majority of the directors then in office.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
 We may reduce or increase the size of the Board by resolution adopted by the affirmative vote of a majority of the directors.